ali-falahati/ali-falahati.github.io/_pages/about.md

   - /about.html
 ---

 I’m a bachelor student studying Computer Science at Sharif University of Technology.
-I am currently a scientific intern at Max Planck Institute of Software Systems Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and developing new type of node called Watcher nodes in blockchain.
+I am currently a scientific intern at Max Planck Institute for Software Systems, Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and developing new type of node called Watcher nodes in blockchain.
 Prior to that, I worked on Protein-Ligand binding under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at California State University.

 Research Interest